dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

         resource or restarting the Dash0 Kubernetes operator.

   * `none`: You can opt out of instrumenting workloads entirely by setting this option to `none`.
-     With `instrumentWorkloads: none`, workloads in the target namespace will never be instrumented to send telemetry to Dash0.
+     With `spec.instrumentWorkloads: none`, workloads in the target namespace will never be instrumented to send telemetry to Dash0.

   If this setting is omitted, the value `all` is assumed and new/updated as well as existing Kubernetes workloads will be intrumented by the operator to send telemetry to Dash0, as described above.